twjsanderson/senior_fe/README.md

 ## Enable user to search for different currency symbols

-Create a dropdown menu that allows the user to change the base currency (ie. usd) to any other valid currencies available from the APi
+Create a dropdown menu that allows the user to change the base currency (ie. usd) to any other valid currencies available from the API

 ## Enable user to sort by Symbol & Price